arafatm/arafatm.github.io/_articles/agile/slack.md

 ## 22 Fear and Safety

-successful organizational change” means proactive change, not reactive change.)
+> In a successful organizational "change” means proactive change, not reactive change.

 Since people define themselves—in part at least—by what they do professionally, changing what they do gets deep into the matter of personal definition.
 This is